tbilodea/Pong/Pong/ReadMe.txt

     CONSOLE APPLICATION : Pong Project Overview
 ========================================================================

-AppWizard has created this Pong application for you.

-This file contains a summary of what you will find in each of the files that make up your Pong application.

 Pong.vcxproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and